Frequently Asked

 more accurate now than they used to be.

-AFL football has been quite profitable
+AFL football was quite profitable for

-not smart money.
-The bookies tend to be pretty accurate
+money, which is not smart money.
+The bookies tend

-these days, but weight of money occasionally causes
+to be pretty accurate these days, but weight of money

-some strange lines which can be exploited.
+occasionally causes some strange lines which can be

 Golf provided us with excellent long